-- Implementing and complying with the health and safety policy - Ensuring there is enough staff to safely supervise pupils - Working in collaboration with the Chief Financial and Operating Officer and the Hub Estates Lead - Maintaining and updating the schools risk register - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff. - Ensuring all risk assessments are completed and reviewed. - Monitoring cleaning contracts, and ensuring cleaners are appropriately trained and have access to personal protective equipment, where necessary. - Co-operating with the Local Governing Body to advise on any safety policies that need to be introduced, to enable health and safety policy and procedures to be implemented and complied with. - Ensuring a positive health and safety culture is encouraged and developed within the school. - Ensuring effective health and safety management arrangements are in place for carrying out statutory requirements, regular inspections, surveys, risk assessments, implementing actions and submitting inspection reports to the local governing body and other agencies where necessary.
+- Implementing and complying with the health and safety policy - Ensuring there is enough staff to safely supervise pupils - Working in collaboration with the Chief Financial and Operating Officer and the Hub Estates Lead - Maintaining and updating the schools risk register - Ensuring that the school building and premises are safe and regularly inspected - Providing adequate training for school staff - Ensuring appropriate evacuation procedures are in place and regular fire drills are held - Ensuring that in their absence, health and safety responsibilities are delegated to another member of staff. - Ensuring all risk assessments are completed and reviewed. - Co-operating with the Local Governing Body to advise on any safety policies that need to be introduced, to enable health and safety policy and procedures to be implemented and complied with. - Ensuring a positive health and safety culture is encouraged and developed within the school. - Ensuring effective health and safety management arrangements are in place for carrying out statutory requirements, regular inspections, surveys, risk assessments, implementing actions and submitting inspection reports to the local governing body and other agencies where necessary. - Ensuring that the Business Continuity and Critical Incident Plan contains effective arrangements in place for business continuity and emergencies, and that they are effectively communicated to all students, staff, contractors, volunteers, visitors, other members of the public and, where applicable, emergency services and the Local Authority as part of Safeguarding. - Communicating the policy and other appropriate health and safety information to all relevant people, including contractors. - Carrying out health and safety investigations, or to ensure an investigation has been carried out by a competent person. - Ensuring all staff have had induction training and are competent to carry out their roles and are provided with adequate information, instruction and training. - Supporting the Health and Safety Committee to meet its purpose and objectives, engaging with the agenda and outcomes. - Ensuring communication and consultation arrangements are in place for staff in relation to Health and Safety, encouraging a positive health and safety culture in the school.
+This will be in partnership with their trade union representatives (where appointed) and recognising the right of trade unions in the workplace. - Reporting to the local governing body and the Trust's Chief Executive and Chief Financial and Operating Office, respectively, including any areas of noncompliance and any hazards which cannot be rectified within the school's budget.

-- Ensuring that there are effective arrangements in place for business continuity along with an emergency plan and/or relevant emergency procedures, and that they are effectively communicated to all students, staff, contractors, volunteers, visitors, other members of the public and, where applicable, emergency services and the Local Authority as part of Safeguarding. - Communicating the policy and other appropriate health and safety information to all relevant people, including contractors. - Carrying out health and safety investigations, or to ensure an investigation has been carried out by a competent person. - Ensuring all staff have had induction training and are competent to carry out their roles and are provided with adequate information, instruction and training. - Ensuring that a Health and Safety Committee is established with key representation from senior school staff and staff groups.
-The chair must be a person in a position of responsibility and influence.
-The purpose and objectives of the committee are to be defined and the committee must meet a minimum of three times per year. - Ensuring consultation arrangements are in place for staff.
-This will be in partnership with their trade union representatives (where appointed) and recognising the right of trade unions in the workplace. - Reporting to the local governing body and the Trust's Chief Executive and Chief Financial and Operating Office, respectively, including any areas of noncompliance and any hazards which cannot be rectified within the school's budget. - Ensuring that the premises, plant and equipment are maintained in a safe working condition. - Ensuring that the school appoints a lead first aider and lead on pupil medication.
-This can be held by one postholder. - Ensuring that the school has a sufficient number of training first aiders, including paediatric first aid if applicable. - Ensuring that the school appoints a named Educational Visits Co-ordinator and Lead/Deputy Party Leaders, who have received relevant training to carry out the role. - Ensuring that pupil off site visits or learning outside of the classroom has effective health and safety management arrangements in place for pupils and staff to: - Ensure risk assessments for the activities are undertaken, and suitable and sufficient action plans and procedures are implemented, and - Ensure information and arrangements to parents/carers of pupils on all off-site visits or learning outside of the classroom activities are communicated effectively.
+- Ensuring that the premises, plant and equipment are maintained in a safe working condition. - Ensuring that the school appoints a lead first aider and lead on pupil medication.
+This can be held by one postholder. - Ensuring that the school has a sufficient number of training first aiders, including paediatric first aid if applicable. - Ensuring that the school appoints a named Educational Visits Co-ordinator and Lead/Deputy Trip Leaders, who have received relevant training to carry out the role. - Ensuring that pupil educational visits or learning outside of the classroom has effective health and safety management arrangements in place for pupils and staff to: - Ensure risk assessments for the activities are undertaken, and suitable and sufficient action plans and procedures are implemented, and - Ensure information and arrangements to parents/carers of pupils on all educational visits or learning outside of the classroom activities are communicated effectively.